 Prior to the State Trust obtaining the PLR (see Note 2 - Income Taxes), the State Trust calculated taxable income in 2018 and 2017 in the same manner as a C corporation at a rate of 37% using trust income tax rates on its modified gross income for the 2018 and 2017 tax years, pursuant to Code Section 468B and the Treasury Regulations promulgated thereunder.
 Modified gross income includes gross income pursuant to IRC Section 61, less administrative expenses, and certain losses from the sale, exchange or worthlessness of property, and net operating losses.
-As a result of the PLR, the State Trust filed for a refund of prior federal income tax payments, and accordingly, the State Trust recognized a tax refund receivable in the amount of \$19.911 million in 2019.
-The State Trust received the refund and interest on those funds of \$394 thousand in 2020.

-The tax provision for the six months ended June 30, 2020 consists of a current tax recovery of \$374 related to additional interest on the income tax refund received.
+The Trust did not recognize any income tax expense or benefit for the six months ended June 30, 2022.
+The tax provision for the six months ended June 30, 2021 consists of a current tax recovery of \$374 related to additional interest received in 2021 related to income tax refunds received in a prior year.